Pool Retaining Walls for Sloped Yards: Cost, Materials, and More

 Note: as a general rule, the pool must be set high enough that no water runs onto the patio.
 You may need to include other drainage methods to ensure water runs away from the pool and to the right area.

 With dramatic declines, the wall is obvious.
-When there isn't a huge hill, the retaining wall might end up looking like a decorative bench—until you walk around to its other side and see that it holds the patio up higher than the ground.
+When there isn't a huge hill, the retaining wall might end up looking like a decorative bench—until you walk around to the other side and see that it holds the patio up higher than the ground.
 Surprise!

 How do you design a retaining wall?